corsairmarks/asari_portraits_revisited/mod/README.md

     * Remove event to force the Octee-lan portraits to be female (the game can do this now)
     * Ensure namelist works with any gender
 * 3.0.1 No longer ignore portrait duplication for the pre-scripted empire
+* 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Asari traits use the new properties that replaced `modifiable`

 ## Source Code